lcmd-epfl/MolCraftDiffusion/tutorials/04_finetuning/README.md

 >
 > If the architectures do not match, PyTorch will be unable to load the weights from the checkpoint, and the fine-tuning process will fail.
 Always ensure your model configuration YAML file matches the settings of the pre-trained model.

+If you are adapting from our pre-trained diffusion model, please use the config file `configs/tasks/diffusion_pretrained.yaml` for the tasks

 ## The Core Concepts of Fine-Tuning

 **Important Note:** The configuration files for this tutorial must be placed in the `configs/` directory at the root of the project for the scripts to read the settings.